lloyd/JSONSelect/JSONSelect.md

 <tr><td>T:contains(S)</td><td>A node of type T with a string value contains the substring S</td><td>3</td></tr>
 </table>

-**NOTE:** Not all of the constructs on the above table are necessarily implemented in the reference implementation at the moment.
+**NOTE:** Not all of the constructs on the above table are necessarily implemented in the reference implementation at the moment
+(specifically, the `~` operator is pending implementation).

 ## Grouping<a name="grouping"></a>